Two Iraqi pilots killed when helicopter shot down over Mosul by Islamic State

-ERBIL, Iraq (Reuters) - Two Iraqi army pilots were killed on Thursday when their helicopter was shot down over the city of Mosul by Islamic State, according to a military statement.
+ERBIL, Iraq, April 6 (Reuters) - Two Iraqi army pilots were killed on Thursday when their helicopter was shot down over the city of Mosul by Islamic State, according to a military statement.

 The helicopter was providing air support to Federal Police forces battling Islamic State fighters on the western side of Mosul, the statement said.